Stanisław Moniuszko

-Stanisław Moniuszko ([stãˈɲiswaf mɔ̃ˈɲuʃkɔ]; May 5, 1819 – June 4, 1872) was a Polish composer, conductor and teacher.
-He wrote many popular art songs and operas, and his music is filled with patriotic folk themes of the peoples of the former Polish–Lithuanian Commonwealth (mainly Poles, Lithuanians and Belarusians).
+Stanisław Moniuszko ([stãˈɲiswaf mɔ̃ˈɲuʃkɔ]; May 5 (17), 1819 – June 4, 1872) was a Polish composer, conductor, organist and pedagogue.
+He wrote many popular art songs and operas, including The Haunted Manor and Halka, and his music is filled with patriotic folk themes of the peoples of the former Polish–Lithuanian Commonwealth (mainly Poles, Lithuanians and Belarusians).
 He is generally referred to as "the father of Polish national opera".
-Lithuanians stress, that Stanisław Moniuszko was eagerly using Lithuanian motifs – e.g. his cantatas "Milda", "Nijolė", based on Lithuanian mythology, were issued in Vilnius.
-Since the 1990s Stanisław Moniuszko is being recognized in Belarus as an important figure of Belarusian culture as well.
+Since the 1990s Stanisław Moniuszko has been recognized in Belarus as an important figure to Belarusian culture as well.